Terms and conditions

 2. Changing the pitch (slope) of slab is never automatically “included” in any concrete resurfacing or epoxy coating service provided.

+Nor will it ever be.
 If you, the client, want either a level floor or the slop of your slab to change, as an extra service for an extra fee, self-leveling concrete may be applied, or a cap may be placed on top of your existing concrete in order to change slope of concrete.
 Please keep in mind that caps will not be a perfect straight-line slope from top to bottom.

 Expects caps to slope in desired direction, but also expect possible inconsistencies.